Micro Four Thirds lens lineup

 Panasonic Lumix G 7-14mm f/4 (HF007014)

 An extreme wide angle zoom.
+It is the widest rectilinear lens for the Micro Four Thirds format.
 This lens is among the most expensive in the Micro Four Thirds lineup, and is popular for its very good sharpness.
-It has a hood built in, and you cannot mount a filter on the front, due to it's curved front lens.
+It has a hood built in, and you cannot mount a filter on the front, due to the curved front lens element.

 Review

-With a 35mm camera equivalent field of view of 16mm, this is a traditional fisheye lens.
+With a 35mm camera equivalent field of view of 16mm, this is a traditional fisheye lens, covering a 180° diagonal field of view, illuminating the whole sensor area.

 Review